 Are we making people feel left out by not catering to them?

-Well, members of Club Soda, the mindful drinking movement, often share the need to sneak in alcohol-free drinks for themselves to big weddings and events, because they can’t quite manage on sweet sticky lemonade for the whole day, and water gets a bit boring after a while.
-Our members who are brides and grooms-to-be are anxious about not getting too smashed on their big day, and want drinks that look the part to intermingle or totally replace the alcohol they are expected to drink.
+Well, members of Club Soda, the mindful drinking movement, often share the need to sneak in alcohol-free drinks for themselves to big weddings and events.
+They can’t quite manage on sweet sticky lemonade for the whole day, and water gets a bit boring after a while.
+Also their members who are brides and grooms-to-be are anxious about not getting too smashed on their big day.
+They want drinks that look the part to intermingle or totally replace the alcohol they are expected to drink.
 After all, they want to enjoy the day as much as they can, and keep all those lovely memories.

 So both for yourself, and for all your guests, it’s good to make sure that there are enough nice non-alcoholic drinks options throughout the day.